microsoft/playwright/docs/src/test-api/class-testinfo.md

 * since: v1.10
 * langs: js

 `TestInfo` contains information about currently running test.
-It is available to test functions, [`method: Test.beforeEach`], [`method: Test.afterEach`], [`method: Test.beforeAll`] and [`method: Test.afterAll`] hooks, and test-scoped fixtures. `TestInfo` provides utilities to control test execution: attach files, update test timeout, determine which test is currently running and whether it was retried, etc.
+It is available to test functions, [`method: Test.beforeEach#1`], [`method: Test.afterEach#1`], [`method: Test.beforeAll#1`] and [`method: Test.afterAll#1`] hooks, and test-scoped fixtures. `TestInfo` provides utilities to control test execution: attach files, update test timeout, determine which test is currently running and whether it was retried, etc.

 ```js
 import { test, expect } from '@playwright/test';